Libby Moulton

 • Blasdell v.
 Space Exploration Technologies (Cal.
 App.) – Represented SpaceX on appeal, successfully defending a jury verdict in favor of SpaceX in an individual employee's action alleging whistleblower retaliation.

 • Dr. Pinter-Brown v.
-UC Regents (Cal.
-App.) – Represents the Regents of the University of California on appeal and on retrial of adverse jury verdict on employment claims.
+U.S. Public University System (Cal.
+App.) – Represents on appeal and on retrial of adverse jury verdict on employment claims.